 With respect to eligible shareholders who share a single address, we are sending only one copy of the notice and proxy statement to that address unless we have received instructions to the contrary from any shareholder at that address.
 Eligible shareholders will continue to have access and receive separate proxy cards.
-This practice, known as "householding," is designed to reduce printing and postage costs.
-However, a shareholder of record residing at such address who wishes to receive a separate copy of the notice and proxy statement in the future may contact Veritex Holdings, Inc., 8214 Westchester Drive, Suite 400, Dallas, Texas 75225, Atm: Corporate Secretary.
+This practice, known as "householding," is designed to reduce our printing and postage costs.
+However, a shareholder of record residing at such address who wishes to receive a separate copy of the notice and proxy statement in the future may contact the Company by mail at Veritex Holdings, Inc., 8214 Westchester Drive, Suite 400, Dallas, Texas 75225, Attn: Corporate Secretary, or by phone at (972)-349-6200.
 Eligible shareholders of record receiving multiple copies of the notice and proxy statement can request householding by contacting us in the same manner.
-Shareholders who own shares through a bank, broker or other nominee can request householding by contacting the nominee.
+Shareholders who own shares through a bank, broker or other nominee can request householding by contacting the bank, broker or other nominee.